vmmc2/Cormen/README.md

 # Cormen
-Solutions to all problems from the "Introduction to Algorithms" by Cormen, Leiserson, Rivest and Stein.
+Solutions to all problems from the "Introduction to Algorithms" book by Cormen, Leiserson, Rivest and Stein.